viebel/halonot/README.md

 # halonot

 ## Description
-A nvim plugin for window management in the sprit of Spacemacs
+A nvim plugin for window management in the spirit of Spacemacs

 Most keymaps are the same as native vim commands where we use `<leader>w` instead of `<C-w>`.
 For instance, we resize windows with `<leader>w=` instead of `<C-w>=`.
 Two commands have been fixed: `|` (full width) and `_` (full height) so that the current window take the whole width or height, whereas in native vim, the other window still has a width or height of 1.